sstorie/MediatRedux/README.md

 ```

+The library provides two base classes `ReduxAction<TState>` and `ReduxActionHandler<TAction, TState>` that help reduce the boilerplate required.
+Simply derive your actions from `ReduxAction` and derive your handlers from `ReduxActionHandler`.
+Then in each handler, override the `HandleAction(TState state, ReduxAction action)` method and manipulate the state object as needed based on the provided action.
+The base class will take care of creating the copy of state you need to satisfy the redux pattern.
 This example uses the following state class, actions and handlers:

 ```
 public class State